Tips & Advice For Couples

 Engagement or a pre-wedding session can take some time for a photographer to plan, shoot and edit the images as such prices tend to reflect this.
 However, some photographers offer engagement photography deals as part of their wedding photography packages and some savings can be made.

-As a guide expect to pay anything from around £150 – £300 for an hours engagement session with edited images.
+As a guide depending on the photographer expect to pay anything from around £150 – £300 for an hours engagement session with edited images.

-For a price list and package prices to include please get in touch here for our prices…
+For a price list and package prices that include engagements please get in touch.

 When is the best time to have an engagement session?

-If you choose to use an established and professional wedding photographer they will have no trouble create stunning photographs for you at any time of the day or night.
+If you choose to use an established and professional wedding photographer they will have no trouble creating stunning photographs for you at any time of the day or night.

-Another option to create variety is to have your engagement photos taken in a completely different location to where you going to get married and at a different time of the year.
-For example, if you’re getting married in the summer months when it’s warm the contrast can quite nice to have an Autumn engagement shoot.
-You can wrap up warm with those autumnal colours you can create something completely different and what you would get on your wedding day.
+Another option to create variety is to have your engagement photos taken in a completely different location to where you’re going to get married and at a different time of the year.
+For example, if you’re getting married in the summer months when it’s warm the contrast can be quite nice to have an Autumn engagement shoot.
+You can wrap up warm with those autumnal colours and you can create something completely different to what you would get on your wedding day.

 Here’s an example I shot below taken just after the golden hour.
 The image is taken against an amazing sunset causing the couple to become silhouettes for added drama.